The Importance of Visual Regression Testing

 This is a situation that could have benefited from visual regression testing.

-What might have happened, is the designers and developers of this site ran an update or installed new code and didn’t do their due diligence to ensure the site was regression tested to an adequate degree.
+What might have happened is the designers and developers of this site ran an update or installed new code and didn’t do their due diligence or test case analysis to ensure the site was regression tested to an adequate degree.
 The result?
 This mess.

 It seems simple to say: great, then run a visual regression test whenever the code is finished, and before you “ship” it out to users.
 And while this isn’t untrue, because in agile development code is often updated iteratively, throughout many phases of an ongoing process, the reality is more complicated.